 Five indoor tests: ~5 trials each, each trial has three 500-sample recordings (AoA/Phase-diff/IQ info).
 Each recording takes place 5 seconds after each other.

-Noise source/noise card
+Test 1: Noise source/noise card.
+Purpose: Determine whether there is a problem inherent to the use of the noise card as the source for calibration.
+Use of wired RF will circumvent other issues with multipath interference, and will provide an unambiguous correct answer (90 degrees) to test results against.

 1. Begin the test with the coherent receiver switched to the noise card